miriamroddy/pands-project/README.md

 I chose to apply a kernel density [KDE](https://likegeeks.com/seaborn-histplot/#histogram_with_KDE) estimate to smooth the distribution and show on the plot as a line that follows the distribution.
 We can examine this and compare it to the normal distribution.
 ![Histogram - Petal Length](https://github.com/miriamroddy/pands-project/blob/main/histogram_petal_length.png)

-We are using Seaborn's [hisplot](https://seaborn.pydata.org/generated/seaborn.histplot.html) function for this.
-The histogram of petal length exhibits a bimodal distribution, indicating the presence of two distinct groups.
+We are using Seaborn's [histplot](https://seaborn.pydata.org/generated/seaborn.histplot.html) function for this.
+The histogram of petal length exhibits a [bimodal](https://www.statisticshowto.com/what-is-a-bimodal-distribution/) distribution, indicating the presence of two distinct groups.
 One mode is centered around 1.0 to 2.0 centimeters, representing Iris setosa, while the other mode is centered around 4.0 to 6.0 centimeters, representing Iris versicolor and Iris virginica.
 ![Histogram - Petal Width](https://github.com/miriamroddy/pands-project/blob/main/histogram_petal_width.png)

 The histogram of petal width shows a unimodal distribution with a peak around 0.2 to 0.4 centimeters.